Alchemist-X/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 The transaction literally says "here's the public key, anyone who can prove they control it can spend this."
 On-chain analysis estimates that about 1.5–1.9 million BTC remain locked in these completely exposed P2PK outputs, including Satoshi's early mining rewards.
 This is like having a safe with the combination written on the outside.
 Quantum computers won't need to break any locks; they can simply read the combination and walk in.

 The second vulnerability comes from address reuse patterns.
 Early Bitcoin users commonly reused the same address for multiple transactions, a practice that was later discouraged.
-Each time you spend from an address, you expose its public key on the blockchain.
+Each time someone spends from an address, they expose its public key on the blockchain.
 With address reuse, the first transaction reveals the public key while subsequent transactions leave remaining funds vulnerable to quantum attack.
 Legacy users often accumulated large balances on single addresses over time, then only spent portions, leaving substantial "change" vulnerable after the first spend.

 ### Current Standards